Gab0/nutshell-website/content/home.md

-We offer the following services, in the context of computational biology:
+We offer the following services, in the context of **computational biology**:

 * Pipelines
 * Software development